SAFEHR-data/omop-vocabs-processed/README.md

 Repository for pre-processed vocabularies for working with the [OMOP CDM](https://ohdsi.github.io/CommonDataModel/) at UCLH.

-You can download these files directly or follow the local development instructions to use git to clone the files
+You can download these files directly or follow the local development instructions to use git to clone the files.

+The files are a subset of the OMOP vocabularies (e.g. SNOMED, LOINC etc.) downloaded from [Athena](https://athena.ohdsi.org/) by selecting which we need.
+They are saved to parquet files for space & efficiency of use.
+Here is a summary of which [vocabs are included in the latest version](summaries/freq_concepts_by_vocab.csv).

+Note that all vocabulary files are included (e.g. concept, concept_relationship, vocabulary etc.) although we don't use all files in our ETL.
+Here are the [number of rows per file and the OHDSI vocabulary version](summaries/nrows_per_vocab_file.csv).

 ## Downloading versions